robseb/rsyocto/README.md

 * **Robin Sebastian**

-*rsYocto* is fully developed on me own.
+*rsYocto* is developed on my own.
 No companies are involved in this project.
 Today I'm Master Student of electronic engineering with the major embedded systems.
 I ‘m looking for an interesting job offer to share and deepen my shown skills up to summer 2020.